Manage Saved Credentials for Data Connections

 If the connector supports test functionality, you can test the connection using saved credentials.

-While you’re signed in to Tableau Server or Tableau Online, display your Account Settings page.
+While you’re signed in to Tableau Server or Tableau Cloud, display your Account Settings page.

-In the Saved Credentials section, click the Test link next to the stored connection that you want to test.
+In the Saved Credentials section, select the Test link next to the stored connection that you want to test.

-This test confirms that Tableau Online or Tableau Server can access your account using this corresponding saved credential.
-If the test succeeds, but you cannot access your data through this managed connection, confirm that the credentials you provided for this connection can access your data.
+This test confirms that Tableau Cloud or Tableau Server can access your account using this corresponding saved credential.
+If the test succeeds, but you can’t access your data through this managed connection, confirm that the credentials you provided for this connection can access your data.

-For example, if you accidentally created the connection using your personal Gmail account, but you use a different account to access a Google Analytics database, you will need to delete the saved credentials and sign in to the data using the appropriate Gmail account.
+For example, if you accidentally created the connection using your personal Gmail account, but you use a different account to access a Google Analytics database, you’ll need to delete the saved credentials and sign in to the data using the appropriate Gmail account.